About the Program

 - Prepare to obtain HVAC certificates through Industry Certification Exams (ICE) for Light Commercial or Residential, the North American Technician Excellence exam (NATE) and Environmental Protection Agency (EPA) Section 608, and the Refrigerant Reclaiming Technician Certification program.

-- Benefit from flexible scheduling that enables you to fulfill your classroom requirements in as little as three days a week.
+- Benefit from flexible scheduling that enables you to fulfill your classroom requirements while balancing life’s demands.
 Courses also are offered in summer so you may be able complete your degree in under two years.

 Advance Your Career—or Your Education